swyxio/swyxdotio/content/writing/learn-in-public/learn-in-public.md

 ---
 title: Learn In Public
 slug: learn-in-public
+subtitle: The fastest way to learn
 categories: ['Advice', 'Learn In Public']
 date: 2018-06-19
+description: The fastest way to learn, grow your career, and build your network.
 ---

 If there's a golden rule, it's this one, so I put it first.
 All the other rules are more or less elaborations of this rule #1.